openSUSE/news-o-o/_posts/2021-07-05-gsoc-2021-ibus-customize.md

 Currently, it has the [Microsoft IME Themes](https://github.com/openSUSE/IBus-Theme-Hub/tree/main/%E4%BB%BF%E5%BE%AE%E8%BD%AFMicrosoft).

-If you have designed a theme for IBus, welcome to [contribute your IBus theme](https://github.com/openSUSE/IBus-Theme-Hub/issues/1) here!
+If you have designed a theme for IBus, I welcome you to [contribute your IBus theme](https://github.com/openSUSE/IBus-Theme-Hub/issues/1) here!

 [You can find IBus Theme Hub repository here!](https://github.com/openSUSE/IBus-Theme-Hub)

 ## Finally...

-Hope you enjoyed this article.
+I hope you enjoyed this article.
 If you think my project helps you a lot, don't forget to share this post with your friends so that everyone can get the best use of my GSoC 2021 project.